-SAML single sign-on is a web-based SSO using the SAML 2.0 technology.
-When a user tries to sign in to the Softadmin®-system their web browser is redirected to a web page on their organization's Identity Provider.
+SAML is a popular technology for handling Single Sign-on in an enterprise or academic setting.
+When a user tries to sign in to the Softadmin®-system their web browser is redirected to a web page at their organization's Identity Provider.